-The purpose of your letters is to thank the mentors and benefactors (called "Activity Sponsors") who made your internship possible.
+The purpose of these letters is to thank the mentors and benefactors (called "Activity Sponsors" or "Donors") who made your internship possible.
+You will receive a list of recipients in late July, and for each recipient you will write an individualized thank you letter.

 Some letters may be used to help mentors and ASE continue to secure grant funding and keep the ASE Program strong.
 Thank you letters are required as part of your participation in the program.
+They are due to your teacher monitor via email by August 21st, 2024.
+See a sample letter below.